Welcome, to my ultimate guide on how to find a co-founder in the next 30 days.

 Here’s the link to the post.
 It got me so many likes, shares and comments that I still get emails referencing this post.
-And not only this, this single post helped me in attracting potential senior employees, CTO and other key hires as well.
+Apart from that, this single post helped me attract potential senior employees, CTO and other key hires as well.

 It’s like assembling your own AVENGERS team.

 HOW TO CREATE AN IRRESISTIBLE CO-FOUNDER JOB DESCRIPTION THAT DRAWS PEOPLE TO YOU LIKE A LEAD MAGNET